LeoBroto/Populus_BIO0208/README.md

 # Populus_BIO0208
-An atempt to run populous on android devices
+An attempt to run Populous on Android devices for educational purposes.